yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 .

-# # RULE 110: Use of ‘Possessive Adjectives: Possessive adjectives refer to words
+# RULE 110: Use of ‘Possessive Adjectives: Possessive adjectives refer to words

 which modify a noun by showing a form of possession or a sense of belonging to a particular person or thing.
 Table of Possessive Adjectives and Possessive
 Pronouns

-## Examples
+Examples:-
 Everyone should do one’s duty.
 [Incorrect]
 Everyone should do his duty.
 [Correct]
 One should do his duty.
 [Incorrect]